 The vehicle operator is responsible for checking the safety and general condition of the vehicle, including gas, oil, and other fluid levels, lights, and brakes.

 With the assistance of the Safety Manager, supervisors should provide inspection checklist to vehicle operators.
-To formally document that training has been accomplished and drivers understand their responsibilities, they should sign an acknowledgement form that looks something like this:
+To formally document that training has been accomplished and drivers understand their responsibilities, they should sign an acknowledgement form that looks something like the form below.

 Sample Vehicle Maintenance Acknowledgement Form